 Archive 1, Archive 2, Archive 3, Archive 4, Archive 5, Archive 6

 A Sampling: These pages share works from my unpublished comics output prior to Blender Kitty, including the Epic Dermis books.
 As much of this material fades into memory, I am less able and willing to dwell on it.
-Similarly my interest in making comics goes back further than 1989, even into the 1960s, but my perservation of those decades was not so good.
-Still, a little bit of that too will be seen.
+Similarly my interest in making comics goes back further than 1988, but my perservation of these decades was not so good.

 Excerpts from my Xeric Award-winning comic Epic Dermis n1 begin this selection of pages.